dbnz-io/standstill/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/license-MPL%202.0-brightgreen)](LICENSE)
 [![Coverage](docs/coverage.svg)](docs/coverage.svg)

-**standstill** is a CLI for planning and deploying the full AWS security stack at the organizational level — Control Tower controls, security services, and Config recorders — from a single tool.
+**standstill** is a CLI for planning and deploying the full AWS security stack at the organizational level — Control Tower controls, security services, and Config recorders — and for understanding and optimizing the cost of that infrastructure, all from a single tool.

 ---